 Beth is a UF alum of the College of Journalism and Communications.

-KARRIE PATRICK ACCOUNTANT I
+KARRIE PATRICK ACCOUNTANT II

-BECKY REDMOND SPECIAL PROJECTS COORDINATOR
+BECKY REDMOND HR GENERALIST II SPECIAL PROJECTS COORDINATOR